We use cookies on this site to enhance your user experience

 The devastating aftermath of the London fires you may have seen in the media brings a stark reminder of the power of fire.
 It doesn’t discriminate, it just burns whatever’s in its path, whether that is grass, trees, cars, homes or businesses.

-Although we are well trained and resourced to deal with wildfires, we need your help to reduce the likelihood of them happening.
-We have had a number of people getting in touch this week concerned about wildfires.
+Although we are trained and resourced to deal with wildfires, we need your help to reduce the likelihood of them happening.
+We have had people getting in touch this week concerned about wildfires.

 Most wildfires are started by human behaviour – a BBQ, campfire, discarded cigarette, or glass lying on dry ground magnifying the sun’s rays.
 They can also sometimes start due to a bonfire (which was intended to be controlled) getting out of control.